 Ask Our Experts About Sleep Apnea Surgery

 If your sleep apnea is too complex for an appliance to treat, then you may need sleep apnea surgery to properly address your condition.
-To learn more, schedule a consultation with your dentist by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018 or 913-353-4213.
+To learn more, schedule a consultation with your dentist by calling E-Care Dentistry, PA in Olathe, KS, today at 913-764-1018.
 We also proudly serve patients from Overland Park, Lenexa, Leawood, Gardner, and all surrounding communities.